 Ori and the Blind Forest

 We're big fans of Metroidvanias here, so Ori and the Blind Forest was an immediate pick for this list when we saw it'd be available on Xbox cloud gaming.
-I don't want to say too much more about this game because I don't want to spoil the experience for you.
-Seriously, try this game out.
+I don't want to say too much more about this game because I don't want to spoil the experience, but you should seriously try this game out.

 Ori and the Will of the Wisps

-If you thought we gushed about Ori and the Blind Forest, then wait until you hear about its sequel, Ori and the Will of the Wisps.
+If you thought we gushed about Ori and the Blind Forest, wait until you hear about its sequel, Ori and the Will of the Wisps.
 Everything that made the first game great is even better in the follow-up, and we couldn't be happier.
-I haven't gotten a chance to play this game yet, but our sister site Windows Central gave it a glowing review.
-Considering how much I adored the first one, you can bet that I'll be giving this one a try.
+Our sister site Windows Central gave it a glowing review.

 Much like the first game, Will of the Wisps features utterly breath-taking visuals.
-I've been amazed at screenshots and videos.
 To accompany that and the near-flawless gameplay is a beautiful score to draw you into the world.
 The whole game just brings pure joy, and we heartily recommend it.